charlieweinberger/leetcode-calendar/README.md

 ## Future Improvements

+- [ ] Support for Firefox
 - [ ] More leetcode profile statistics
 - [ ] A weekly leaderboard
-- [ ] More customization and interactivity (for example, theme settings and tooltips)
+- [ ] More customization and interactivity
 - [ ] Caching data so it doesn't fetch the API on every new tab
-- [ ] Support for Firefox
 - [ ] Expansion to GitHub and WakaTime

 ## Tech Stack